Flagsmith/flagsmith/docs/docs/integrations/importers/launchdarkly.md

 Multivariate LaunchDarkly flags will be imported into Flagsmith as MultiVariate Flagsmith flag values.

 Multivariate values will be taken from the `variations` field of within LaunchDarkly.

+Values set to serve when targeting is off will be imported as control values.